5 Steps to becoming a CPA in Georgia

 - Published articles/books that contribute to the professional competency of a CPA (must not account for more than 25% of your total CPE hours)

+The Georgia State Board of Accountancy does not pre-approve any CPE providers or courses.
 Find acceptable CPE programs in Georgia through:

 - Georia Society of CPAs